-Atwater's most notable feature is its green roof, which uses shrubs and grasses to cover the roof.
+Atwater Dining Hall's most notable feature is its green roof, which uses shrubs and grasses to cover the roof.
 This increases storm water retention, improves insulation, provides moderate replacement to lost habitat.
 Because native plants species are used, maintenance of this system is minimal.
 The dining hall also employs daylighting, energy efficiency features, and FSC certified wood.

-Benefits of the Green Roof
+Benefits of a Green Roof

 - Storm water management.
 Green roofs retain 70 to 100% of rainwater in the summer and 40 to 50% in winter.
 Excess water flows through the storm system and is cleansed by filtration though the plants and soil.

 - Improved thermal insulation.
 Excess heat often present on a conventional gravel-ballasted roof is absorbed and re-radiated, substantially lowering air-conditioning costs.
 In winter, the added insulative layer of soil and plantings reduce heat loss, resulting in diminished heating costs.